Fun-with-Garmin-Development/awesome-connect-iq/backlog.md

+[Connect IQ Apps with Source Code](https://starttorun.info/connect-iq-apps-with-source-code/) May be a little old, but it is still a great source/list of apps and tutorials.
+A bit

 [OpenWeatherMapWidget](https://github.com/desyat/OpenWeatherMapWidget) App store: https://apps.garmin.com/en-US/apps/1f3f2d10-ac05-4a9b-a8fa-bdeac8775793 ;
 This is a good example of how background processes work.
 Feel free to give me suggestions on improving the code.
 There is also an example of Glance View for widgets.